memazouni/oil_futures_model/README.md

 Oil futures prices are time series data.
 Each business day, there is one settlement price for the commodity.
 The commodity illustrated in the model is Brent Crude, the key global price benchmark for Atlantic basin crude.
 [Brent]( https://www.theice.com/products/219/Brent-Crude-Futures/specs)  is used to price the majority of Earth's internationally-traded crude supplies.

 #### <ins>The Model:</ins>
 My statistical seasonality model selects the best trades using historical data.
 Then, cumulative trade Profit/Loss performance is tallied for the designated time period.
 Model logic is built on Python and Pandas.
-The Model reads and writes data from a SQLite3 database.
+The Model reads and writes data from the SQLite3 database named **data.sqlite**.
 Data visualizations are plotted with Seaborn and Matplotlib.

 We can run the model on a different commodity like West Texas Intermediate (WTI) or RBOB Gasoline Futures.
 We just need appropriate data in a SQLite database!

+*Please note:  Certain code is omitted from the model.
+Full model is available upon request.*

 #### <ins>Top 5 Long Trades by Contract Month: Jan and Feb shown</ins>
 ![Top 5 Long Trades](images/top5_long.PNG)